 A group portrait (c.
-1907) shows Ralph Stackpole, standing center back row, Diego Rivera and Henri Matisse stand to the left of him.
+1907) Ralph Stackpole, standing center back row, Diego Rivera and Henri Matisse standing back row on the right, Jean Metzinger standing back row, far left.

 Gertrude Stein's Home & Salon